croaky/blog/articles/cmd/blog.md

 environment](https://developers.cloudflare.com/pages/platform/language-support-and-tools/)
 for the latest version of Go.

-To deploy the site, commit and push to the GitHub repo.
+To deploy the site, commit and push to the `main` branch of the GitHub repo.

 View deploy logs in the Cloudflare web interface.